 The Case in Point

 The FirePak is reversible on the phone case, and I’ve found that when imaging close objects such as those within 20 cm from the lens, the output reflectors on the FirePak might need to be close to the lens to reduce shadows.
-For everything else, the FirePak can be reflectors up or down.
-For off-phone use, I think a tripod socket on the FirePak would be helpful, or just an after-market tripod attachment that uses the same rails as the smartphone case.
+For everything else, the FirePak can be used with reflectors up or down.
+For off-phone use, I think a tripod socket on the FirePak would be helpful, or an after-market tripod attachment that uses the same rails as the smartphone case.

-At about 38 seconds into the Surefire promotional video below, you can see the blinking from a modulated light source on the curtain in the right of the frame just before the FirePak overwhelmed the scene with flicker-free lighting.
+At about 38 seconds into the Surefire promotional video below, you can see the blinking from a modulated light source on the curtain in the right of the frame, just before the FirePak overwhelmed the scene with flicker-free lighting.